hampelm/facts/README.md

 `pip install -r requirements.txt`

-To install the required python pacakages into the environment
+To install the required python packages into the environment

 Then, to get started, run